 workspaceName: myWorkspace

-The kind property identifies this as a “ThreatIntelligence” connector for external platforms.
-The dataTypes configuration enables indicator ingestion by setting state to “Enabled”.
-The tipLookbackPeriod defines how far back to import historical indicators (here, from January 2020), and tenantId specifies which Azure AD tenant to authenticate against when accessing the threat intelligence source.
+The kind property identifies this as a ThreatIntelligence connector.
+The dataTypes block enables indicator ingestion by setting state to Enabled.
+The tipLookbackPeriod defines how far back to import historical indicators (here, from January 2020).
+The tenantId specifies which Azure AD tenant’s threat intelligence feed to access.

 Beyond these examples